amaglamatedclyde/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk plot_time_series](figure/plot_time_series-1.png)

-We verify the number of intervals observed and then identify the interval with the maximum number of steps:
+We verify that the number of intervals observed corresponds to 24 hours and then identify the interval with the maximum number of steps:

 ```r
 length(unique((dat$interval)))/12